mbacchi/docker-yumrepo/README.md

   056e4ecb22a5e56ecb430b4c16ce1c07e50e97d75944130e3c9d1099aa323a05
   ```

+## Installing from Yum repo on docker container

-3. You can verify whether the yum repository is functioning using  the curl command such as:
+1. You can verify whether the yum repository is functioning using  the curl command such as:

   ```
   [user@centos docker-yumrepo]$ curl http://localhost/docker-yumrepo/repomd.xml